-Mr. White has served as a director since September 2022.
-Mr. White currently serves as the Chief Financial Officer for Ambarella, Inc., a system-on-chip semiconductor company providing low-power AI vision processors for edge applications.
-Mr. White served as the Chief Financial Officer for Maxim Integrated, a diversified analog/mixed-signal semiconductor chip company, from August 2019 to August 2021, when Maxim Integrated was acquired by Analog Devices, Inc. From September 2013 to March 2019, Mr. White served as the Chief Financial Officer for Integrated Device Technology, Inc. Mr. White also served as the Vice President of Finance & Treasurer at Integrated Device Technology, from 2007 to 2013, Prior to that, Mr. White held a variety of financial and operational management positions at companies such as Nvidia, Hitachi GST, IBM, and Deloitte.
+Brian White has served as a director since September 2022.
+Mr. White served as the Chief Financial Officer for Ambarella, Inc., a system-on-chip (SoC) provider of low-power AI vision processors, from March 2022 to February 2024.
+Mr. White served as the Chief Financial Officer for Maxim Integrated, a supplier of high performance analog/mixed signal semiconductor solutions, from August 2019 to August 2021.
+From September 2013 to March 2019, Mr. White served as the Chief Financial Officer for Integrated Device Technology, Inc. Mr. White also served as the Vice President of Finance & Treasurer at Integrated Device Technology, from 2007 to 2013.
+Prior to that, Mr. White held a variety of financial and operational management positions at companies such as Nvidia, Hitachi GST, IBM, and Deloitte.
 Mr. White holds an M.B.A. from the University of Notre Dame and a B.A. in Business Administration from Seattle University.
-Mr. White is also a licensed Certified Public Accountant.
+Mr. White is also a licensed Certified Public Accountant and a Certified Financial Planner.

-Mr. White brings deep functional expertise in finance to the Board, along with over 29 years of experience in the semiconductor and high-tech industries.
-Mr. White is a licensed Certified Public Accountant and has an extensive background in our industry and a broad base of financial reporting expertise from his current and prior experience at Ambarella, Inc., Maxim Integrated, and Integrated Device Technology.
+Mr. White brings deep functional expertise in finance to the Board, along with over 30 years of experience in the semiconductor and high-tech industries.
+Mr. White is a licensed Certified Public Accountant and has an extensive background in our industry and a broad base of financial reporting expertise from his experiences at Ambarella, Maxim Integrated, and Integrated Device Technology.
 The Board has determined that Mr. White is an audit committee financial expert as defined under the regulations of the SEC and meets the financial sophistication requirements of the Nasdaq's listing standards.
 Mr. White's top three skills identified in our Board skills assessment are Financial and Risk Management, Human Capital Management, and Mergers and Acquisitions.